-Arriving at your selected venue early is recommended in order for you to get the most from your spa visit, and to avoid being late for your booked treatments.
-It should be noted that guests may be required to complete paperwork upon arrival at spas they have never visited before - reserve some additional time for this if you’re a newcomer.
+Arriving at your selected venue early is recommended in order for you to get the most from your spa visit and to avoid being late for your booked treatments.
+It should be noted that guests may be required to complete some paperwork upon arrival at spas they have never visited before; reserve some additional time for this if you’re a newcomer.

 Once you’re signed in, you’ll be free to explore and use the spa’s facilities included in your chosen spa package.
-Keep a close eye on the time though - you should aim to be in the designated waiting area around 15 minutes before any treatment is due.
-Being late could see your appointment rescheduled for much later in the day, or completely cancelled, depending on how busy the spa happens to be.
+Keep a close eye on the time, though - you should aim to be in the designated waiting area around 15 minutes before any treatment is due.
+Being late could lead to your appointment being rescheduled for much later in the day, or completely cancelled, depending on how busy the spa happens to be.
 Besides which, racing to make it in time for a facial or massage is hardly relaxing.

 Tips should be left at reception, as opposed to being handed directly to members of staff.
 The majority of spas prefer to receive their tips in cash, as opposed to electronic payments.

-When visiting a spa, it’s best to simply leave your mobile phone at home (or in your hotel room, if you’re staying at a residential resort).
+When visiting a spa, it’s best to simply leave your mobile phone safely in your car, your locker, or in your hotel room, if you’re staying at a hotel/resort.

 Many spas will allow their guests to select the sex of the therapists performing their treatments to make them feel more comfortable.
 However, it is important to call the spa ahead of your visit if you do have a preference, as the spa will need to ensure availability of female or male staff.
 Enquiring on the day itself could see your request unfulfilled.

-It is important to remember that a limited number of therapists may be available for certain niche, or less demanded, treatments and during peak hours.
-You should also call ahead if there’s a particular therapist you’d like to request due to their good reputation, or because of a pleasant past experience.
+It is important to remember that a limited number of therapists may be available for certain niche, or less-demanded treatments and during peak hours.
+You should also call ahead if there’s a particular therapist you’d like to request due to their good reputation, or because of a positive past experience.

 Potential nudity is what causes many spa virgins the most anxiety, but these fears are largely unfounded.
 To learn why, please see our ‘What to Wear and Take to a Spa’ page.

-The following advice should also be adhered to, to ensure that you, staff and fellow guests have a splendid time throughout your time at the spa:
+The following advice should also be followed, to ensure that you, the staff and fellow guests have a splendid time throughout your time at the spa: